robole-dev/sulu-ai-translator-bundle/README.md

 AITranslatorBundle features:

-- DeeplService to fetch translations and usage statistics from DeepL API
+-   DeepLService to fetch translations and usage statistics from DeepL API
 -   Usage statistics admin view
 -   Translation button next to input fields
 -   Toolbar button to bulk translate all fields
 -   Permissions for using and administrating the bundle

 ## Installation